 8. Heaven Hill Farm – Vernon, NJ

 Just on the border between New Jersey and New York, this farm hosts the Great Pumpkin Festival.
 The corn maze is mad scientist-themed this year with a kiddie maze built into it and fun games throughout.
 They also have a smaller hay bale maze, a tunnel of hay, an obstacle course and lots of other things to climb on and through.

 When you are done racing around in those, they have lots of fun performances to see, including a dancing robot show.
 On weekends there are carnival rides, face painting, and pony rides for the kids.
 For adults, the weekends feature wine tasting and a promise that your kids will have so much fun stuff to do that they are bound to tire themselves out.

 This farm boasts a corn maze with a view.
 In fact, it was grown on the side of one of the property’s sweeping hills.
-Visitors are highly encouraged to bring their camera to this farm for capturing beautiful vistas and family memories.
+Visitors are highly encouraged to bring their smartphones to this farm to capture beautiful vistas and family memories.

 Bullock Farms in Cream Ridge, New Jersey also has two smaller corn mazes for the younger children, as well as a mountain of straw to climb and a lot of different animals to meet.
-The farm does insist that the animals are only to be fed by them for the animals’ own health.
+The farm insists that the animals are only to be fed by them for their own health.
 Located in Central Jersey, this farm has been owned and operated by the same family since 1860.

-Been to any of these New Jersey corn mazes?
+Been to any of these amazing corn mazes?
+Did we miss your favorite?
 Let us know in the comments!